How We Score Formula 1 Races

 Final Score Calculation

-Each dimension's normalized score (0-10) is multiplied by its weight, and all weighted contributions are summed to produce the raw race score.
-Since dimension weights sum to 140%, raw scores can theoretically exceed 10.0.
+Each dimension's normalized score (0-10) is multiplied by its weight, and all weighted contributions are summed to produce the final race score.
+Dimension weights sum to 100%, so the maximum possible score is 10.0.